RobertCsordas/silent-xps/README.md

 -----------

 The BIOS of Dell XPS 9560 frequently forgets to stop the fan when the fan is on lower speed and the CPU is cool enough.
 This is very annoying, as once the fan turns on, it rarely shuts down.
-There exists a custom fan control daemon called i8k, but it turns off BIOS fan control which is very dangerous and suppors only 2 fan speeds.
+There is a custom fan control daemon called i8k, but it turns off BIOS fan control which is very dangerous and suppors only 2 fan speeds.

 How it works